biasmv/pv/README.md

 - Added Viewer.spin command to spin the camera around an axis
 - Relax some limits on number of elements that could be rendered at full connectivity level.
 Now it would theoretically be possible to render 2^24 atoms, even though the amount of geometry is likely to take down the browser.
 - Fix rendering for very long RNA molecules that broke some assumptions in the cartoon rendering code (1J5E, for example see issue [#82](https://github.com/biasmv/pv/issues/82)).
+- Improve heuristics to determine whether two residues belong to the same trace by not introducing trace breaks in case the residues are connected by a bond.
+This allows users to manually set bonds in case they have other means of knowing that two residues are to part of the same trace ([#83](https://github.com/biasmv/pv/issues/83)).

 ### New in Version 1.4.0